 Africa has one of the highest rates of new business start-ups.
-Every day someone is starting a new business somewhere in Africa because, it is quite easy to start new businesses in Africa, because there are fewer requirements for starting a new business in Africa compared to other parts of the world.
+Every day someone is starting a new business somewhere in Africa because, it is quite easy to start new businesses in Africa and there are fewer requirements for starting a new business in Africa compared to other parts of the world.

 I have started several businesses in the past two decades.
 Some failed and while some succeeded.
 From my experience and from the experiences of others, I bring you 16 reasons why many businesses fail in Africa and how you can avoid them.

 1. Failure to write a business plan before starting the business

 The need to write a well-defined and comprehensive business plan before starting any business cannot be over emphasized.
 You are not supposed to start a business in the first place when you do not have the right capacity to start it or when the raw materials needed for that business are not within reach.
 When you subject your business ideas to the test of a business plan, you will know whether or not they are worth pursuing.
 See how to write a unique business plan.